Updated August 2017

 , had the essential balance of high BTUs (50,000 and 40,000 respectively), as well as a compact design.

-really struggled in this department.
-These are the stoves with the lowest BTUs and neither has a windscreen, so it doesn't come as much of a surprise.
-One of the tests we gave the stoves in order to attempt to measure wind in a more controlled manner, was to set up a box fan 24 inches to the side of each stove, and run it continuously on low — while trying to boil water.
+struggled in this department.
+These are the stoves with the lowest BTUs, no windscreen, so it doesn't come as much of a surprise.
+One of the tests we gave the stoves to attempt to measure wind in a more controlled manner, was to set up a box fan 24 inches to the side of each stove, and run it continuously on low — while trying to boil water.
 The Instastart

 after 27 minutes and waning fuel.